VividWeb/vivid_store/README.md

 ## Naming Conventions

 * Class Names, and folders in /src/VividStore should be singular.
-* File and Class Names should inherit their folder name. (prepended or appeneded)
+* File and Class Names should inherit their folder name. (prepended or appended)
   * Example 1: /Product/ProductGroup.php as opposed to /Product/Group.php
   * Example 2: /Report/SalesReport.php as opposed to /Report/Sales.php
 * When using "use" statements, alias classes as StoreClassName.
 This and the aforementioned class naming convention should help avoid any similarly named Aliases.
 This also prevents things like stepping on the toes of any global Aliases.